wodxgod/CiberSec/README.md

 When you have installed Python 3, discord.py and PIP, create a new client bot using [this URL](https://discordapp.com/developers/applications/).

-Copy the client ID of the bot you have created, and paste [this URL](https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_HERE&scope=bot&permissions=8) into your browser and change the client ID in the URL, to invite the bot to your Discord server:
+Copy the client ID of the bot you have created, and paste [this URL](https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_HERE&scope=bot&permissions=8) into your browser and change the 'CLIENT_ID_HERE' in the URL to your new bot's ID, to invite the bot to your Discord server:

 # Running the bot